breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 A carefully edited anthology in which I vindicate my illustrious career as a hype-chasing Hacker News junkie, AI astrologer, and Twitter fortune-teller, while debunking my imaginary critics in the peanut gallery.
 I also extol the virtues of graphs, algebra, types, and how these concepts can help us think about software.
 Finally, I share my predictions for the path ahead, which I consider to be the start of an exciting new chapter in computing history.

 TLDR: Research has shown a great many algorithms can be expressed as matrix multiplication, suggesting an unrealized connection between linear algebra and computer science.
 I speculate graphs are the missing piece of the puzzle.
 Graphs are not only useful as cognitive aides, but are suitable data structures for a wide variety of tasks, particularly on modern parallel processing architectures.
-Finally, I propose a computational primitive based on matrix multiplication, bridging graphs and computation.
+Finally, I propose a computational primitive based on graph signal processing, connecting graphs, linear algebra and computer science.

 *n.b.: None of these ideas are mine.
 Shoulders of giants.
 Use landscape mode for optimal reading experience.*